-This autumn, right in time for the holiday shopping season, the aspiring Swiss-based watchmaker will hit the stores with a new limited edition watch.
-Called Baume & Mercier William Baume Jumping Hour (ref.
+Right in time for the holiday shopping season, Baume & Mercier will hit the stores with a new limited-edition William Baume Jumping Hour (ref.
 M0A08857, also known as ref.
-8857), it is what it is: a dressy automatic watch featuring a not so common jumping hour complication.
-What’s even more exciting about this timepiece is that this is a true limited edition model: with just a handful of individually numbered time measuring devices to ever be released, there is a good chance that the wristwatch will become a rarity in no time at all.
+8857).
+It is what it is: a dressy automatic watch featuring a not so common jumping hour complication.
+What’s even more exciting about this timepiece is that this is a true limited-edition model: with just a handful of individually numbered devices to ever be released, there is a good chance that it will become a rarity in no time at all.

-Like some of the recently released gadgets with the same “jumping hours” complication, the watch is powered by the well-known Dubois Depraz 14400 automatic movement.
-Popular among second-tier brands who can’t afford designing their own caliber from scratch, it, in its own turn, is a modification of the ubiquitous ETA 2892A2 ebauche: a good old three-hander caliber that has proven its reliability and robustness during many decades it stays in production.
+Like some of the recently released gadgets with the same “jumping hours” complication, the M0A08857 is powered by the well-known Dubois Depraz 14400 automatic movement.
+Popular among second-tier brands who can’t afford to design their own caliber from scratch, it, in its turn, is a modification of the ubiquitous ETA 2892A2 ebauche: a good old three-hander caliber that has proven its reliability and robustness during many decades it stays in production.

-The same movement, by the way of speaking, was used in Baume & Mercier’s older Classima Executives L Automatic Jumping Hour model, as well as in the last year’s handsomely rugged Edox Grand Ocean Sea Dubai watch.
-Both featured completely the same dial layout -a jumping hour display at 12 o’clock, a slightly off-centered along the vertical axis minute hand display, and a smaller second hand sub-dial at 6 o’clock- that was dictated by the design of the cal.
+The same movement, by the way of speaking, was used in Baume & Mercier’s older Classima Executives L Automatic Jumping Hour model, as well as in the last year’s handsomely rugged Edox Grand Ocean Sea Dubai.
+Both featured completely the same dial layout -a jumping hour display at 12 o’clock, a slightly off-centered along with the vertical axis minute hand display, and a smaller seconds sub-dial at 6 o’clock- that was dictated by the design of the cal.
 14400 that, as I understand it, was used in its base form with just some minor embellishing on visible parts.

-Available only in a rose gold case, the watch comes equipped with either silvered or black dial, both featuring a cross weave guilloché motif and sunburst satin-brushed finish on the minute and second sub dials.
+Available only in a rose gold case, the limited edition comes equipped with either silvered or black dial, both featuring a cross weave guilloché motif and sunburst satin-brushed finish on the minute and second subdials.

-Sure, in terms of technical ingenuity, this model doesn’t even come close to the last year’s A. Lange & Sohne Zeitwerk model.
+Sure, in terms of technical ingenuity, this model doesn’t even come close to the 2009 A. Lange & Sohne Zeitwerk model.
 Also, equipped with a mass-produced movement developed by a third-party company, it is by no means a high-end product as some bloggers try to position the device.

-However, if you are more interested in style rather than in technical specifications, the Baume & Mercier William Baume Jumping Hour watch is among the best offerings on the market.
+However, if you are more interested in style rather than in technical specifications, the William Baume Jumping Hour is among the best offerings on the market.

 Or you can simply get yourself the gorgeous Patek Philippe 5196R Calatrava model for the same price.